 This game provides examples of:

 - Big Bad: X at first seems to be the one pulling the strings on Neo Arcadia.
-Then, towards the finale, it's revealed that the X in charge of Neo Arcadia is in fact, a copy, and that the real X is the mysterious Cyber Elf helping Zero and Ciel every now and then.
+Then, towards the finale, it's revealed that the X in charge of Neo Arcadia is in fact, a copy, and that the real X is the mysterious Cyber Elf helping Zero and Ciel.

 - Curb-Stomp Battle: The opening cutscene shows numerous Resistance members getting cut down by Neo Arcadian soldiers and Golems effortlessly.